ddau-stack/short-run-cost-curves/README.md

-# Short Run Cost Curves
+# Short-Run Cost Curves
-This is a small python project where I get user input for variable costs and fixed costs and compute the short run cost curves.
-This project is currently in a work in progress.
+This is a small python project where I get user input to compute the short-run cost curves and run basic economic analysis for a firm in a perfectly competitve market.

 ## Dependencies
 Tkinter